Quilling Valentines: Frame Card

 Embellish handwritten poems, messages, and family photographs with intricate combinations of quilled shapes.
 The scroll, the marquise, the tight circle, and the teardrop are all easy to master; quill the shapes first, and then combine them to create borders.
 Or draw a border design and curl strips of paper to match.

-To design a frame, create a freehand pattern that incorporates several of the basic shapes in the glossary.
-Alternatively, purchase a published pattern, many of which are available in clip-art books.
+Create a freehand pattern that incorporates several of the basic shapes in the glossary or purchase a published pattern, many of which are available in clip-art books.